Perspiration: Signs and symptoms

 Sweat contributes to body odor when it is metabolized by bacteria on the skin.
 Medications that are used for other treatments and diet also affect odor.
 Some medical conditions, such as kidney failure and diabetic ketoacidosis, can also affect sweat odor.
-Areas that produce excessive sweat usually appear pink or white, but, in severe cases, may appear cracked, scaly, and soft.

 Causes

 Diaphoresis is a non-specific symptom or sign, which means that it has many possible causes.
 Some causes of diaphoresis include physical exertion, menopause, fever, ingestion of toxins or irritants, and high environmental temperature.
 Strong emotions (anger, fear, anxiety) and recall of past trauma can also trigger sweating.
+This is sometimes referred to as flop sweat.